aberke/quiz-widgets/README.md

 TODO
 ---

+- support sharing to tumblr and g+ and email

 - assign arbitrary amount of points to outcome in answers

 - in API better handling of (err || !model)